sarahfatima1205/CryptoLog/README.md

 - Based on educational implementations of cryptographic algorithms
 - Inspired by hardware security modules and blockchain concepts
 - Developed as part of cryptographic systems coursework

+## Use Cases

+- **Industrial Logging**
+  Provides tamper-proof logs for pressure, temperature, and safety-critical systems where data integrity is legally or operationally important.

+- **Pharmaceutical Cold Chain Monitoring**
+  Ensures that temperature-sensitive medical products (e.g., vaccines) are stored and transported correctly with verifiable, non-modifiable logs.

+- **IoT Device Authentication**
+  Acts as a hardware root-of-trust by signing challenges, enabling secure device identity verification in cloud systems.

+- **Automotive Black Box Systems**
+  Records vehicle data (speed, braking, events) in a tamper-evident format for accident analysis and insurance validation.

+- **Secure Audit Logs**
+  Maintains immutable logs for financial systems, voting systems, or compliance tracking.

+- **Embedded Hardware Wallet / Signing Device**
+  Demonstrates secure key usage by signing external messages without exposing the private key.

+## Performance

+- **Crypto Initialization**: < 100 ms
+- **Block Logging Time**: < 10 ms per block
+- **Verification Time**: < 100 ms for 10 blocks
+- **HMAC-SHA256 Execution**: ~4–5 ms
+- **SHA-256 Execution**: ~2 ms
+- **Block Size**: 124 bytes
+- **Storage Capacity**: 64 blocks (Flash Sector 11, 128 KB)
+- **UART Baud Rate**: 9600 (stable using bare-register driver)

+## Future Improvements

+- **Persistent Key Storage**
+  Store the secret key in Flash OTP or a secure element instead of regenerating it at every boot.

+- **Real Sensor Integration**
+  Replace simulated sensor data with actual sensors (e.g., BME280, DS18B20) via I2C/SPI.

+- **Public-Key Cryptography Support**
+  Add ECDSA or Ed25519 on higher-performance hardware for public verification without shared secrets.

+- **Extended Storage**
+  Use multiple Flash sectors or external storage (SD card) to increase logging capacity.

+- **Display Interface**
+  Utilize the onboard LCD to show system status, block count, and verification results.

+- **Interrupt-Based UART**
+  Improve efficiency and responsiveness by replacing polling with interrupt-driven communication.

+- **Secure Boot Integration**
+  Extend the system to verify firmware integrity during startup using cryptographic signatures.

+## Conclusion

+This project demonstrates a complete embedded security system that combines tamper-evident data storage with hardware-based cryptographic signing.
+By implementing SHA-256 and HMAC-SHA256 from scratch, it ensures full transparency and understanding of the cryptographic process.

+The system guarantees data integrity through hash chaining and authenticity through keyed signatures, making any unauthorized modification immediately detectable.
+In addition, the device functions as a signing oracle, similar to a hardware wallet or hardware security module.

+The design highlights practical trade-offs in embedded cryptography, particularly the choice of HMAC over ECDSA for performance reasons on constrained hardware.
+Overall, the project provides a strong foundation for real-world applications in secure logging, IoT authentication, and embedded trust systems.